 Got to one of the famous Fish & Chips shops before noon to be first in line!

-- Shopping – There are several cute shops to check out along High Street.
+There are several cute shops to check out along Aldeburgh High Street.
 Adnams, a local brewery, has a store which sells wine, liquor, kitchen accessories, in addition to their beer.
 Additionally, Alde River limited has a lot of great gifts.

-- Pubs – As in pretty much all English towns, you have several pubs to choose from.
+As in pretty much all English towns, you have several pubs in Aldeburgh to choose from.
 The Mill Inn, located close to Moot Hall (the town hall that has been used for council meetings for over 400 years), is a good option.
 The Ye Olde Cross Keys Aldeburgh is a pretty pub that dates back to the 16th century.

 Aldeburgh is located in the county of Suffolk about 110 miles northeast of London.
 Unfortunately, Aldeburgh does not have easy access to public transportation.
-From London, you would need to take a train from Liverpool Street Station to Ipswich (about an hour).
+From London to Aldeburgh, you would need to take a train from Liverpool Street Station to Ipswich (about an hour).
 From Ipswich, you can catch a bus (another 1 1/2 hours) or take the train to Saxmundham and then a taxi to Aldeburgh.
 Additionally, if you drive to Aldeburgh, parking can be a problem during the summer tourist season.
 You might have to drive around a bit to find a space or park north of town and walk.

 If you get the chance, Aldeburgh is definitely one of the nicest places to visit on the Suffolk Coast.
 Have you been?
 I would love to hear about your experience.

 - Go to the Aldeburgh Fish & Chips location with the shortest line, they are all owned by the same family.

-- If it is nice weather, get your fish and chips from one of the takeaway shops and eat on the seawall.
+- If it is nice weather, get your fish and chips from one of the takeaway shops and eat on the seawall looking over Aldeburgh Beach.

-- Walk along the beach and see the “Scallop.”
+- Walk along the beach and see the Aldeburgh “Scallop.”